 4 Staff costs and directors' emoluments

-The Company did not have any employees during the period ended 31 March 2023 (2022: £Nil).
-The directors did not receive any emoluments for their services from the Company.
+The Company did not have any employees during the period ended 31 March 2024 (2023: £Nil).
+The directors did not receive any emoluments for their services to the Company.

 5 Interest receivable and similar income